 And judging from the number of available apps, one would say that Asus has caught up with Synology until they check out the apps themselves.
 Personally, having used Synology apps for years, I feel Asus apps are still behind in quality.

 Lack of depth and sophistication

 Overall, the AS4002T’s apps do what they are to do and do that well for the most part.
-However, after a few weeks using trying as many apps and as intensively as I could I find a consistent lack of depth in them.
+However, after a few weeks of trying as many apps and as intensively as possible, I find a consistent lack of depth in them.

 And most of the apps are like that.
-They are great but lack just a bit more attention to details to be excellent.
+They are great but lack just a bit more attention to detail to be excellent.

 In all, I was able to make almost everything work the way I’d like them to, but it took quite some time to figure things out.
-That can be fun or frustrating depending if you’re a geek or not.
+That can be fun or frustrating, depending on if you’re a geek or not.